 The DNA profiles generated for both grandparents, include a complete set of the DNA markers inherited by any child born to said grandparents.
 A selection of those DNA markers will be passed on once again, becoming visible in the DNA profiles of their biological grandchildren.
 Having DNA from both potential grandparents, increases the number of relevant DNA markers for the scientists to analyse.

-If both potential grandparents are available for testing, then the Duo Grandparent DNA Test should always be utilised.
-This test provides a greater chance of receiving conclusive test results when compared to the Single Grandparent DNA tests.
+If both potential grandparents are available for testing, then the duo grandparent DNA test should always be used.
+This test provides a greater chance of receiving conclusive test results when compared to the single grandparent DNA test.

 If only one paternal grandparent is available for testing, it is very important to include a DNA sample from the biological mother of the child.
 This will increase the chance of receiving conclusive test results.

-The analysis time needed in the lab for the Grandparent DNA Test is three to five working days*.
+The analysis time needed in the lab for the grandparent DNA test is three to five working days*.
 We will always endeavour to get the results to you as quickly as possible.
-However, during busy periods in the lab, results may only be available on the fifth working day.
+However, during busy periods in the laboratory, results may only be available on the fifth working day.